yycfp/unconf/2018-09-13-ocaml-modules-and-functors/README.md

 ```

 The Downside is that you can't do ad-hoc polymorphism.
 The upside is that you
-are always about the type being used; you know what's being used where
+are always explicit about the type being used; you know what's being used where.

 Functors in the wild
 ====================